 In order to keep the cost low, some so-called clinics rent flats in apartment blocks and perform the surgery in bedrooms.
 Initially, this may not sound very bad, but if you have local anaesthesia in your body, you would want to be inside of a fully equipped hospital in case of any complications or if urgent care is required.

-Whilst doing your own research, it is essential to know whether the staff that is taking care of you speaks your language or not.
+Whilst doing your own research, it is essential to know whether the staff that is taking care of you speak your language or not.
 Your doctor and his/her staff are the key personnel in your procedure to answer all your last minute questions, and also inform you about every phase throughout your procedure.

 Speaking the same language is a must so there are no misunderstandings, especially when you are having surgery.
 At GetHair, we speak English, Italian, and Spanish fluently.

 Do You Have Genuine And Unbiased Patient Testimonials